-The Supreme Court returned to the question of fair use this year in a very different context to resolve a dispute between the photographer Lynn Goldsmith and the Andy Warhol Foundation for Visual Arts arising out of the famed artist's use of her photograph of the singer Prince as a reference for a series of pop art prints.
-The district court found for the Warhol Foundation on fair use grounds, finding that Warhol's silkscreen prints 'transformed Prince from a vulnerable, uncomfortable person' as seen in the original photograph 'to an iconic larger-than-life figure' by changing the original black and white image into highly colourful representations.75 However, on appeal, the Second Circuit reversed, instead finding that Warhol's work retained 'essential elements' of the original photograph.
-76 That court articulated a higher standard for derivative artistic works to qualify as transformative, holding that the bare assertion of a 'higher or different artistic use' was insufficient to render a work transformative.77 The Supreme Court granted certiorari and heard oral argument on 12 October 2022.
-The case, which has potentially sweeping implications not only for transformative fair use as a defence in cases involving pop art, appropriation art and other forms of modern art but also for popular culture and copyright licensing markets more generally, is currently pending.
+The Supreme Court returned to the question of fair use in 2023 in a very different context to resolve a dispute between the photographer Lynn Goldsmith and the Andy Warhol Foundation for Visual Arts arising out of the famed artist's use of her photograph of the singer Prince as a reference for a series of pop art prints.
+The district court found for the Warhol Foundation on fair use grounds, finding that Warhol's silkscreen prints 'transformed Prince from a vulnerable, uncomfortable person' as seen in the original photograph 'to an iconic larger-than-life figure' by changing the original black and white image into highly colourful representations.
+However, on appeal, the Second Circuit reversed, instead finding that Warhol's work retained 'essential elements' of the original photograph.
+That court articulated a higher standard for derivative artistic works to qualify as transformative, holding that the bare assertion of a 'higher or different artistic use' was insufficient to render a work transformative.
+It found that all four statutory fair use factors favoured Goldsmith.
+The Supreme Court granted certiorari and addressed the singular issue of whether the first factor - the purpose and character of the use - weighed in favour of fair use.
+[92] The Court carefully circumscribed its opinion to the specific use challenged: the Warhol Foundation's licensing of one of the prints derived from Goldsmith's photograph for the cover of a special edition magazine commemorating Prince shortly after his untimely passing.
+The Court found Warhol's artistic transformation of the original photograph insufficient to establish fair use in that context, holding that '[a]s portraits of Prince used to depict Prince in magazine stories about Prince, the original photograph and AWF's copying use of it share substantially the same purpose.
+[93] The Court also observed that the use 'copying use' in question was of a commercial nature.
+Accordingly, '[e]ven thought Orange Prince [Warhol's work] adds new expression to Goldsmith's photograph . . . in the context of the challenged use, the first fair use factor still favors Goldsmith.
+[94] As noted above, lower courts have struggled with how to apply the Warhol ruing to other factual contexts.

-Over-enforcement of music copyrights
+Over-enforcement of music copyrights by juries

-A recent trio of jury trials involving the copyrights of musical works has signalled a trend towards what critics argue is overprotection by juries of copyrights in musical works in infringement disputes.
+Recent jury trials involving the copyrights of musical works reflects what critics argue is overprotection by juries of copyrights in musical works in infringement disputes.
 In Williams v.
-Gaye, the jury determined that Robin Thicke's hit song Blurred Lines infringed Marvin Gaye's Got to Give it Up, and the district court denied the defendants' motion for judgment as a matter of law.78 Thicke acknowledged that he was influenced by Gaye's work and that he had aimed to create a song with a similar sound but that the compositions have entirely different structures and their harmonies share no chords.
-Although the Ninth Circuit Court of Appeals upheld the judgment given the highly deferential standard on appeal from a jury determination (the finding must be against the clear weight of the evidence) and on narrow grounds, the dissenting judge identified a lack of sufficient similarity between protectable elements of the two songs.79 She explained that although the songs share the same 'groove', a groove is just an idea and not a protectable element under US copyright law.80
+Gaye, the jury determined that Robin Thicke's hit song Blurred Lines infringed Marvin Gaye's Got to Give it Up, and the district court denied the defendants' motion for judgment as a matter of law.
+Thicke acknowledged that he was influenced by Gaye's work and that he had aimed to create a song with a similar sound but that the compositions have entirely different structures and their harmonies share no chords.
+Although the Ninth Circuit Court of Appeals upheld the judgment given the highly deferential standard on appeal from a jury determination (the finding must be against the clear weight of the evidence) and on narrow grounds, the dissenting judge identified a lack of sufficient similarity between protectable elements of the two songs.
+She explained that although the songs share the same 'groove', a groove is just an idea and not a protectable element under US copyright law.